raspberrypilearning/rpi-python-line-following/en/step_5.md

 ```
 --- /hint --- --- /hints ---

 Don't worry if you're robot runs off it's line a bit.
 Just observe if it attempts to stay on the line.
-Here's an example of a robot running on a basic track with this algortihm.
+Here's an example of a robot running on a basic track with this algorithm.

 ![final](images/final.gif)